 Until 60 years ago, the plain surrounding Palermo was one big garden.
 Citrus groves reached up to the spurs of the mountains that hemmed the Conca d’Oro, the golden basin, and the fertile soil was retained by dry-stone walls.
 These days, the cultivated land has been reduced by 80% and the fertile soil cemented over, and the building continues, with great risks of hydrogeological instability.
 In the 1940s, in Ciaculli, a spontaneous mutation of the Avana mandarin produced this late season variety.
 With very few seeds, incredibly sweet, juicy pulp and thin skin, it spread rapidly among the local growers.

-Harvested from January to March and processed into juices and jams available year-round.
+Harvested from January to March and processed it is available year-round

 Rural areas around Palermo

 Presidium supported by

 Consorzio Il Tardivo di Ciaculli